Data Sources

 Editing Data Sources

-- Website URLs: Click a website source to edit the URL, crawl depth, CSS selectors, exclude patterns, and re-index interval
+- Website URLs: Click the edit icon to change URL, crawl depth, CSS selectors, exclude patterns, and re-index interval

-- Text documents: Click to edit the name, category, and content
+- Text documents: Click the edit icon to change the name, category, and content

-- File documents: Click to edit the name and category (content cannot be changed — re-upload the file instead)
+- File documents: Click the edit icon to change the name and category (content cannot be changed — re-upload the file instead)

 Re-indexing